|Making learning and work count

 |Chart 10: Jobseeker’s Allowance – claimant count leavers rate – leavers as percentage of ‘could leave’

-Learning and Work Institute estimates that the ‘leavers rate’ – people who have left the claimant count as a proportion of those who could leave it – has risen to 16.8%.
+Learning and Work Institute estimates that the ‘leavers rate’ – people who have left the claimant count as a proportion of those who could leave it – has fallen to 16.7%.

 |Chart 11: Jobseeker’s Allowance – claimants staying through each three-month threshold (seasonally adjusted)

-The proportion staying beyond three months has risen to 45.8%.
+The proportion staying beyond three months has fallen to 45.6%, but remains high by recent standards.
 Short-term claimants are mainly supported by Jobcentre Plus, although some will be Work Programme participants who have not sustained jobs.

 |Chart 12: Jobseeker’s Allowance – proportion of starters in month becoming longer-term unemployed

-The proportion of starters becoming 12-month claimants is now 9.6%.
-This is likely to rise over the next few months as the proportion of starters becoming 9-month claimants has risen by 1.7 percentage points over the last three months.
+The proportion of starters becoming 12-month claimants is now over 10% at 10.3%.
+This may fall over the next few months as the proportion of starters becoming 9-month claimants has fallen by 0.9 percentage points over the last three months.

 These figures are based on those in Chart 11, but show the patterns of the same people passing through successive quarterly thresholds.